 In all that we do, we strive to use - and reuse - this natural resource in a manner that is efficient, responsible, and sustainable.
 Our operations and facilities source water from regions classified by the World Resources Institute (WRI) as having low or low-medium baseline water stress, including all water withdrawn or consumed.
-We do not operate in any locations with high or extremely high baseline water stress, nor do any of our operations use water sourced from such regions as classified by the WRI.
+None of our operations use water sourced from regions classified by the WRI as having high or extremely high baseline water stress.